 According to the CDC, Lyme is not sexually transmitted, despite being a spirochete that can burrow through any tissue and organ and despite being a cousin to Syphilis (T. pallidum).
 They also claim that the sole perp is the dastardly black legged tick.
 I believe both of these tenants to be myths and time will reveal a much broader and complex picture.

-http://www.medicaldaily.com/lyme-disease-contagious-clues-hint-it-may-be-sexually-transmitted-disease-267964 Yet, Medical Daily reports a 2014 study in the Journal of Investigative Medicine that found Lyme (B. burgdorferi) in vaginal secretions of all women with Lyme and in half of the men with Lyme.
+http://www.medicaldaily.com/lyme-disease-contagious-clues-hint-it-may-be-sexually-transmitted-disease-267964 Yet, Medical Daily reports a 2014 study in the Journal of Investigative Medicine that found Lyme (B. burgdorferi) in vaginal secretions of all women with Lyme and in the semen of half of the men with Lyme.
 One of the heterosexual couples with Lyme had the identical strain in their genital secretions. http://www.prweb.com/releases/2014/01/prweb11506441.htm

 https://f1000research.com/articles/3-309/v3 Here is the updated article and the fact that 2 referees approved and 2 did not approve of the rigor of the study.
 In essence, it was a draw but everyone just proclaims it isn’t a STD.

 Lead author Marianne Middleveen stated, “Our findings will change the way Lyme disease is viewed by doctors and patients.”